JamesSkemp/PhaserTutorials/Phaser-Clicker-Tutorial/README.md

 Assets in assets/parallax_forest_pack are licensed under a CC0 license, and are available from http://opengameart.org/content/forest-background
 > Author is [ansimuz](http://opengameart.org/users/ansimuz) on OpenGameArt.org

+## How to Build the Site
+To build this project you'll need [Node.js](https://nodejs.org) installed.

+Next run `npm install` in the root directory to install the various dependencies.

+Run `gulp` after modifying code to populate the **dist** directory with the final site contents.

+If you'd like to run a simple web server, install http-server via `npm install http-server -g`, which can then be run from the dist directory by running `http-server`, or `http-server ./dist` if in the root.

+## Upgrading Phaser CE
+To upgrade Phaser CE run `npm upgrade phaser-ce` (passing `--save` if you wish to update the package.json).